 Resolutions are 640 x 480 pixels from the front camera and 960 x 720 for the rear.

-As a snappy camera for recording silly events and goings on, this is just about adequate but I expect people to take along their camera phones or other, more suitable cameras to such events.
-I can’t really see myself using the camera much but that is not why I bought the iPod Touch 4G.
+As a snappy camera for recording silly events and goings on, this is just about adequate.
+However, I expect people to take along their camera phones or other, more suitable cameras to such events.
+I can't really see myself using the camera but that's not why I bought the iPod Touch 4G.

 Video quality on the other hand is more acceptable.
-Again, I am trying not to compare this to the 5D Mark II or Sony PMW EX1 which are both pretty much broadcast quality HD video cameras that I use.
+Again, I am trying not to compare this to the 5D Mark II or Sony PMW EX1.
+Both of these are pretty much broadcast quality HD video cameras that I use.

 I have read a lot of reports on the iPod Touch 4G video with many people complaining about how poor it is!
 Pleeeease!
 This is predominantly a music/entertainment device "weighing in" at just 7.2mm thick...what do you expect?

 YouTube clips, iTunes movie trailers and general videos rendered from better quality cameras do look quite stunning on the Retina display.
-You still have to convert and run your videos through iTunes to add them to your iPod Touch 4G…you cannot simply drag and drop.
+You still have to convert and run your videos through iTunes to add them to your iPod Touch 4G.
+It is not possible to simply drag and drop.

 Along with iOS4.1 comes the Games Centre which is in early stages of its life and development.
 For the purposes of this review, I purchased WSOP (World Series of Poker)…wow!
 A great gaming experience and very addictive.

-The choice of games is quite large with everything from brain training to Prince of Persia and all the old classics such as Scrabble, Boggle, Monopoly, Blackjack, Pacman, Sonic the Hedgehog 2, Battleships, Sim City, Final Fantasy, Need for Speed, Football Manager, Fifa World Cup, Tiger Woods PGA…the list is endless!
+The choice of games is quite large with everything from brain training to Prince of Persia and all the old classics such as Scrabble.
+Add to that, Boggle, Monopoly, Blackjack, Pacman, Sonic the Hedgehog 2, Battleships, Sim City, Final Fantasy, Need for Speed.
+Plus Football Manager, FIFA World Cup, Tiger Woods PGA…the list is endless!
 The Games categories are:

 One word...brilliant!
 This is what the iPod was originally made for and it is still an amazing music player.
 The album art make it a pleasure scrolling through the tracks and the sound quality and simplicity of use makes it all that much better.